-A non-degree student wishing to change status to a degree candidate is required to apply via the online application system.
+A non-degree student wishing to change status to a degree seeking student is required to apply via the online application system.
 Preference is not given for students currently enrolled as non-degree.
 Non-degree applicants are expected to adhere to deadlines and be considered with other applicants.
-Students are eligible to transfer up to 12 hours of non-degree coursework towards a degree program.
-This process occurs via a petition to the Graduate College and only after admittance to a degree program and completing a minimum of 8 hours in the program.
+Students are eligible to transfer up to 12 hours of non-degree coursework towards a master's degree program.
+This process occurs via a petition to the Graduate College and only after admittance to a master's degree program.